bump-sh/docs/src/_help/documentation-experience/api-explorer.md

 The API Explorer renders a dynamic path with a select for the `region`, and an input for the `docId`:

 ![Image of the topbar of the API Explorer that displays the verb, path, and the server variables to be filled by the user](/images/help/explorer/explorer-server-variables-global-display.png)

-## Known Limitations of the Beta

-The API Explorer is currently in closed beta.
-As such, not all features are yet available.
-Here is a non-exhaustive list of its current limitations:

-- When multiple servers are mentioned in the definition file, all of them are accessible via the API Explorer (and the user can choose which one to use for their requests).
-It is not possible to hide some of them.
-- Rich responses are not yet supported: responses will display text only.